mojochao/npm-mode/README.md

 variables.
 The easiest way to do this is to use the `add-dir-local-variable` from the root directory of a project.

-For example, if you visit the `README.md` file in the root directory of a project, and run the <kbd>M-x add-dir-local-variable</kbd><kbd>
+For example, visit the `README.md` file in the root directory of a project, and run the <kbd>M-x add-dir-local-variable</kbd>
-command, Emacs will prompt you for `Mode or subdirectory (default markdown mode): `, to which you should enter <kbd>nil</kbd>.
-Next, you will be prompted for `Add directory-local variable: `, to which you should enter <kbd>mode</kbd>.
-Finally, you will be prompted for `Add mode with value (default markdown mode): `, to which you should enter
+command.
+Emacs will prompt you for `Mode or subdirectory:`, to which you should enter <kbd>nil</kbd>.

+Next, you will be prompted for `Add directory-local variable:`, to which you should enter <kbd>mode</kbd>.

+Finally, you will be prompted for `Add mode with value:`, to which you should enter <kbd>npm-mode</kbd>.
-<kbd>npm-mode</kbd>.

 > Note that the defaults were markdown-mode because we invoked the
 > command while visiting a markdown file.
 Defaults will use the